LevinHornischer/levinhornischer.github.io/_pages/talks.md

 nav_order: 3
 ---

+* [Formal Epistemology Meets Philosophy of AI](https://www.mcmp.philosophie.uni-muenchen.de/events_this-_week/formal_epistemology/index.html) (MCMP, LMU Munich).
+Explaining Neural Networks with Reasons.
+5--6 July 2025.
+* [LMU Munich](https://www.mcmp.philosophie.uni-muenchen.de/events_this-_week/hornischer_20250612/index.html), Munich Center for Mathematical Philosophy.
+Logic Colloquium.
+Universal analog computation.
+12 June 2025.
+* [Epistemology and Theory of Machine Learning](https://www.mcmp.philosophie.uni-muenchen.de/events_this-_week/epistemology_2025/index.html) (MCMP, LMU Munich).
+Robustness and Trustworthiness in AI: A No-Go Result From Formal Epistemology.
+30--31 May 2025.
+* [Social Choice for AI Ethics and Safety 2025 (SC4AI'25)](https://sites.google.com/view/sc4ai/workshops/sc4ai25).
+Part of the 24th International Conference on Autonomous Agents and Multiagent Systems (AAMAS 2025) in Detroit, Michigan, USA.
+Learning How to Vote With Principles: Axiomatic Insights Into the Collective Decisions of Neural Networks.
+19 May 2025.
+* NTU-LMU Workshop on Synonymy in AI and Logic (National Taiwan University).
+Learning How to Vote With Principles: Axiomatic Insights Into the Collective Decisions of Neural Networks.
+11 April 2025.
+* [Workshop on Learning and Logic (LeaLog@CSL)](https://sites.google.com/view/lealog25).
+Part of the 33rd EACSL Annual Conference on Computer Science Logic (CSL 2025) in Amsterdam, The Netherlands.
+Learning How to Vote With Principles: Axiomatic Insights Into the Collective Decisions of Neural Networks.
+10 February 2025.

 * [Research Seminar in Decision and Action Theory](https://www.mcmp.philosophie.uni-muenchen.de/index.html) (MCMP, LMU Munich).
 Learning How to Vote With Principles: Axiomatic Insights Into the Collective Decisions of Neural Networks.
 13 November 2024.
  * [University of Cambridge, Department of Applied Mathematics and Theoretical Physics](https://www.damtp.cam.ac.uk/).
 Domain-theoretic Semantics for Dynamical Systems: From Analog Computers to Neural Networks.
 7 November 2024.
 * [University of Groningen](https://www.rug.nl/).
 Universal Analog Computation: Fraïssé limits of dynamical systems.
 25 September 2024.